 Replacing a single tooth starts by placing a titanium post directly into the jaw, then allowing it to heal and integrate over the next several months.
 Once fully healed, we’ll place an abutment on top of the implant post, which stabilizes the permanent restoration.
 We use porcelain to create our restorations thanks to their durability and incredibly natural esthetics.

-Patients who currently use a denture or recently had all of the teeth in their arch extracted can benefit most from an implant-retained denture.
+Patients who currently use a denture or recently had all of the teeth in their arch extracted can benefit most from an implant denture.
 The good news is only about four to six dental implants are needed to hold a complete row of teeth.
-No longer will you need to rely on denture adhesive or relines just to use a comfortable restoration.
+No longer will you need to rely on denture adhesive just to secure your teeth in place.

 If you’re considering dental implants, you may still have questions about this life-changing replacement option.
 Unlike dentures that have been used for hundreds of years, dental implants are a newer technology, which is why many people have questions about them.
 At Fromuth & Langlois Dental, we want our patients to have all of the information that they need to make a confident decision.
 Keep reading to learn the answers to some of the most frequently asked questions about dental implants in Manchester.

-The only way to know with certainty whether you’re a candidate for implants is to schedule a consultation with our office.
+The only way to know with certainty whether you’re eligible for dental implants is to schedule a consultation with our dentists.
 We will carefully examine your smile to determine if dental implants are right for you.
-Good candidates for implants will typically have decent oral health, a strong enough jawbone to accommodate the replacement, and a commitment to a positive healthcare routine after receiving them.
+Good candidates for dental implants will typically have decent oral health, a strong enough jawbone to accommodate the replacement, and a commitment to a positive healthcare routine after receiving them.
 If you’re interested in getting dental implants, or have any additional questions, contact our office today!